zaiste/zaiste.net/content/posts/2020-07-30_shell-commands-rust.md

 ## `sd`

-`sd` is an intuitive find & replace command-line tool, it is an alternative to `sed`, the built-in command-line program in Unix/Linux for parsing and transforming text. `sd` has simpler syntax for replacing all occurrences and it uses the convenient regex syntax that you already know from JavaScript and Python. `sd` is also 2x-11x faster than `sed`.
+`sd` is an intuitive find & replace command-line tool, it is an alternative to `sed`, the built-in command-line program in Unix/Linux for parsing and transforming text (). `sd` has simpler syntax for replacing all occurrences and it uses the convenient regex syntax that you already know from JavaScript and Python. `sd` is also 2x-11x faster than `sed`.

+`sed` is a programmable text editor, with search and replace being a common use case.
+In that light, `sd` is more like `tr`, but on steroids. (thanks [/u/oleid](https://www.reddit.com/user/oleid/) for the suggestion).

 ![sd](/images/posts/sd.png)